 My graduation short-film, co-directed and produced with Maïwenn le Borgne, Albane Hertault Lacoste and Alexia Provoost.
 I was in charge of the pipeline, half the characters modeling, props rigging, characters skinning, shading, lighting, rendering, compositing and scripting.
 I developped a small render pass manager to suit our needs, a tool to import, export, merge and update materials and a few scripts to drastically improve the texturing and matte painting process.
-The boy and mood boards drawings included here were made by Maiwenn, along with all the design, visual research, color boards, etc.
+The boy and mood boards drawings included here were made by Maiwenn, along with all the design, visual research, color boards, textures, etc.

 A 5' short-film co-directed with Maïwenn le Borgne, Anaëlle Moreau, Alexia Provoost and Simon Taroni.
 Based on a story and graphic universe by Bruno Salamone.
 I was in charge of the pipeline, shading, lighting, rendering, compositing and some scripting to make life easier.

 No Brain by Étienne de Crécy.
 I made the fractal part, including camera animation, from 1:40 to 2:04.